Vehicular Energy Network: Feasibility Study

 Consider the nominal setting of 0.1\% EV penetration rate,\footnote{The EV penetration rate refers to the percentage of participating EVs in the vehicle population.
-When the EV penetration rate is 0.1\%, one out of 1000 cars supports VEN.} packet size $w$ of $0.1$ kWh, efficiency rate $z$ of $0.9$\footnote{The industry expects the efficiency of wireless energy transfer on moving vehicles can exceed 90\% \cite{theengineer}.
+When the EV penetration rate is 0.1\%, one out of 1000 cars supports VEN.} packet size $w$ of $0.1$ kWh\footnote{An existing dynamic charging prototype, OLEV, can support charging rate of 100 kW \cite{kaist}, and an energy packet of 0.1 kWh will take 3.6 s.
+Thus the packet size of 0.1 kWh is feasible.}, efficiency rate $z$ of $0.9$\footnote{The industry expects that the efficiency of wireless energy transfer on moving vehicles can exceed 90\% \cite{theengineer}.
 NASA has developed a prototype called EVWireless with over 90\% energy efficiency \cite{EVWireless}.}, and time period $T$ of 5 hours.
-Table \ref{EVspec} gives the specifications of some popular EVs available in the market, showing that our energy packet size is rather conservative.
-In the following, we study the total transferred energy (reaching London from the wind farms) and the corresponding energy loss by varying one parameter in each case.
+As most popular EVs available in the market are equipped with batteries of more than 20 kWh \cite{batterycap}, our energy packet size is rather conservative.
+In the following, the total transferred energy (reaching London from the wind farms) and the corresponding energy loss are studied by varying one parameter in each case.
 Each data point is computed from the right-hand side of either \eqref{transferredEnergy} or \eqref{energyLoss}, in which, for simplicity, only some paths are considered instead of all possible energy paths.